Trump, Kim to meet for historic handshake - AFP

 The extraordinary summit -- unthinkable only months ago -- comes after the two nuclear-armed foes appeared on the verge of conflict late last year as they slung personal insults and Kim conducted nuclear and missile tests.

-In a series of tweets early Tuesday, Trump indicated that summit preparations were "going well and quickly".
+In a series of tweets early Tuesday morning Singapore time, Trump indicated that summit preparations were "going well and quickly".

 "We will all know soon whether or not a real deal, unlike those of the past, can happen," he tweeted -- before hitting out in a subsequent post at "haters & losers" who see the summit itself as a risky up-front concession to Kim.